Fran shifts up a gear

 Having the opportunity to do her own research during her studies was particularly beneficial to the next big project in her life, Fran says.

-“At the end of the degree I did a research paper and focussed my research on Teenage Girls’ Lived Experience of Sport and Physical Activity in New Zealand.
+“At the end of the degree I did a research course and focussed my research on Teenage Girls’ Lived Experience of Sport and Physical Activity in New Zealand.

 “I examined what was happening throughout the world in terms of young women and their physical and mental wellbeing and why we needed to do things differently.”